skysheng7/AI_bias_in_farming/scripts/README.md

 - `07-revised_prompt_analysis.py`: Generate a dataframe to show success rate of prompt revision inhibition
 - `08-reduce_img_size_for_LaTex.py`: shrink down the result plot size so that it can fit into LaTex and avoid long compilation time.
 - `09-dalle_eval_prompt_analysis.py`: counts among the MSCOCO prompts OpenAI used to evaluate DALL-E 3, how many are about cows and pigs in different context.
-- `10-confidence_interval.py`: Calculate the confidence interval (CI) for the percentage of images showing indoor VS outdoor among all prompts

 ## Usage